-- The document needs to take greater consideration of the City Centre Conservation Area and listed buildings in the design statements for proposed allocations within the Bowl Neighbourhood. - Objections surrounding the proposed allocation for office led mixed use, with an alternative of music venue proposed.
+- The document needs to take greater consideration of the City Centre Conservation Area and listed buildings in the design statements for proposed allocations within the Bowl Neighbourhood. - Objections surrounding the proposed allocation for office led mixed use, with an alternative of music venue proposed for the former Bradford Odeon.